d4rkd0s/scrapehaven/README.md

                 --nsfw=false
 ```

-More options like sorting, SFW levels, how many to download are coming soon.
+More options like sorting are coming soon.